vfc2/forgebase/backend/.github/instructions/backend.instructions.md

 ---
 # Project Overview

 Forgebase is a minimal MVP for conversational product requirement document (PRD) generation.
 It provides a transport-agnostic chat interface over Semantic Kernel with streaming responses, supporting both CLI and web interfaces.
+Agents can use tools to save and manage PRDs through conversational workflows.

-**Goal:** Enable conversational workflows that turn dialogue into structured PRDs and scoped work plans through a simple, extensible architecture.
+**Goal:** Enable conversational workflows that turn dialogue into structured PRDs and scoped work plans through a simple, extensible architecture with intelligent tool calling.

 ## Folder Structure